bkleinen/bkleinen.github.io/ss2014/info3/labs/lab-06.md

 ## Part 0:

-In the Order show, show the Associated Customer with its name rather than the ID - Test driven!
+On the order#show page, show the associated customer with its name rather than the ID - Test driven!
+You can use the :order1 factory for this, see Part 1 for more info on FactoryGirl test data.

 ## Part 1: Creating Testdata